Psycho (1960 film): Plot

-Sam visits the motel with Lila when they hear nothing from Arbogast, worried something went wrong.
-He sees a figure in the house who he assumes is Norman's mother.
-Lila and Sam alert the local sheriff, who tells them Norman's mother died in a murder–suicide, by strychnine poisoning, ten years earlier.
-The sheriff suggests Arbogast lied to Sam and Lila so he could pursue Marion and the money.
-Convinced that something happened to Arbogast, Lila and Sam drive to the motel.
-Sam distracts Norman in the office while Lila sneaks into the house.
-Suspicious, Norman becomes agitated and knocks Sam unconscious.
-As he goes to the house, Lila hides in the fruit cellar, where she discovers the mother's mummified body.
-She screams, and Norman, wearing women's clothes and a wig, enters the cellar and tries to stab her.
-Sam appears and subdues him.
+When Sam and Lila do not hear back from Arbogast, Sam goes to the motel to look for him.
+Sam spots a silhouette in the house who he assumes is Norman's mother, who is unresponsive to Sam's calls.
+Lila and Sam alert the local sheriff, Al Chambers, who tells them Norman's mother died in a murder–suicide by strychnine poisoning ten years before.
+Chambers suggests that Arbogast lied to Sam and Lila so he could pursue Marion and the money.

+Convinced that something happened to Arbogast, Lila and Sam drive to the motel and check in.
+Sam distracts Norman in the office while Lila sneaks into the Bates' house.
+Suspicious, Norman knocks Sam out.
+As Norman heads to the house, Lila hides in the fruit cellar, where she discovers the mummified body of Norman's mother.
+Lila screams in horror, and Norman, wearing women's clothes and a wig, enters the cellar and attempts to attack her, only to be subdued by a recovered Sam.

-At the police station, a psychiatrist explains that Norman killed his mother and her lover ten years earlier out of jealousy.
-Unable to bear the guilt, Norman mummified his mother's corpse and began treating it as if she was still alive.
-He recreated his mother as an alternate personality, as jealous and possessive towards Norman as he felt about his mother.
-When Norman is attracted to a woman, "Mother" takes over.
-He had killed two other missing young women before Marion and Arbogast.
-The psychiatrist concludes that "Mother" has now submerged Norman's personality.
-Norman sits in a jail cell and hears his mother saying the murders were all his doing.
-Marion's car is retrieved from the swamp.
+At the police station, a psychiatrist explains to Lila, Sam, and Chambers that Norman killed his mother and her lover out of jealousy.
+Unable to bear the guilt, he stole his mother's corpse and treated it as if she were still alive, then re-created his mother as an alternate personality, as jealous and possessive toward Norman as he felt about his mother.
+Whenever Norman was attracted to a woman, "Mother" would take over.
+Under the "Mother" personality, Norman killed two women before he killed Marion and Arbogast.
+The psychiatrist concludes that "Mother" has now completely submerged Norman's personality.
+Norman sits in a jail cell and hears his mother's voice stating the murders were his doing.
+Meanwhile, Marion's car, which contains her remains and the stolen money, is pulled from the swamp.